 Credentialing Examination Pass Rate

 The JRCERT requires reporting certification examination for the average, first attempt within six months of graduation from the program over a five-year span.
 The program’s 2014 through 2018 JRCERT credentialing examination pass rate is 78% (49/63).
 This average is uncharacteristically low due to two sub-standard pass rates in the last five years.
 The coordinator and advisory committee have discussed, recognized and addressed this issue.
 Among other strengthened prerequisites/requirements, the program implemented the requirement of the TEAS test for the class of 2018 as one way to address student preparation and success.
 The graduating class of 2018 had a 91% pass rate for the first attempt (ten of eleven graduates).
 The one student who was unsuccessful on the first attempt successfully passed on the second attempt.
 The prior average pass rate from 2008-2012 was 88% (seventy-one of the eighty-one graduates).

 As identified on the returned Graduate Surveys each year, this is the number of graduates that gain employment in the radiologic sciences within one year of graduation, divided by the number of graduates that are actively seeking employment in that year.
 The “Job Placement Rate” reflects an average over a five-year period.
-The program’s job placement rate as an average from the years 2013 through 2017 is 30/34 = 88% (30 students gained employment and 34 were actively seeking employment).
+2014 through 2018 is 29/30 = 97% (29 students gained employment and 30 were actively seeking employment).